Women in classical music: History

 It used to be considered proper for a young woman in upper society to attain proficiency on a classical instrument, usually the piano, harp, classical guitar, or voice.
-Women's roles in music, whether it be performance or education, was meant for their private lives inside their homes, rather than public.
-Other than this, women were not trained as professionals, however, because it was considered immodest for a woman to perform in public.
+Women's roles in music, whether it be performance or education, was meant for their private lives inside their homes, rather than for public 'display'.
+Further, women were not trained as professionals, because it was considered immodest for a woman to perform in public.
 These etiquette guidelines were typically spread by books such as Letters to a Young Lady written by John Bennett in 1798, and Letters to Young Ladies written by Lydia Sigourney in 1844.
 Musical performance was seen as a feminine pursuit, and thus schools for women often had more of a focus on music than schools for boys.
 In fact, the first music conservatory in the United States, Music Vale Seminary, was established in 1835 for the purpose of teaching women music.
-The culture of women learning music was so strong in the 18th century that George Washington's step-granddaughter Eleanor Custis Parke and Thomas Jefferson's wife Martha Jefferson were musicians.
+The culture of women learning music was strong in the 18th century and George Washington's step-granddaughter Eleanor Custis Parke and Thomas Jefferson's wife Martha Jefferson were musicians.

-Women did not compose classical music often in the 18th century.
-While compositions written by women were acceptable in Europe and Great Britain, compositions written by American women were often vaguely attributed or unattributed.
+Women did not often compose classical music in the 18th century.
+While compositions written by women were sometimes acceptable in Europe and Great Britain, compositions written by American women were mostly vaguely attributed or unattributed.
+Several women composers (for example Fanny Mendelssohn, Clara Schumann, Augusta Holmès, Claude Arrieu and Rebecca Clarke) wrote under masculine noms de plume.

 From 1870 to 1910, women started to take more jobs in classical music, usually teaching positions.
 American Clara Baur was the first woman to found a conservatory, the University of Cincinnati – College-Conservatory of Music, in 1867.
 The growing American popularity of opera music in this time period also contributed to a rising number of women in classical music, as women were needed to sing prominent female parts.